dakrone/clojure-opennlp/README.markdown

     (use 'clojure.pprint) ; just for this documentation (use 'opennlp.nlp)
+    (use 'opennlp.treebank) ; treebank chunking, parsing and linking lives here

 You will need to make the processing functions using the model files.
 These assume you're running from the root project directory.
 You can also download